When Declaring Bankruptcy – Can I travel overseas?

 Can I Still Go Through the Process of Declaring Bankruptcy If I’m Already in a Debt Agreement, Personal Insolvency Agreement or in a Debt Consolidation Loan Contract?

 Yes.
-In Australia, if you are already in a Debt Agreement, Personal Insolvency Agreement or Debt Consolidation arrangement, you can still file for bankruptcy.
+In the NT, if you are currently in a Debt Agreement, Personal Insolvency Agreement or Debt Consolidation arrangement, you can still apply for bankruptcy.

-You will need to apply to be released from these agreements, but we can help you fill out the relevant paperwork.
-So call us at Bankruptcy Experts with any questions you have on 1300 795 575.
+You will need to apply to be released from these agreements, but we can help you complete the relevant documentation.
+So call us at Bankruptcy Tennant Creek with any concerns you have on 1300 795 575.

 13. What Debts Won’t Declaring Bankruptcy Remove?